shahab00x/bshorts/README.md

 This project includes Bastyon SDK integration, which is essential for building mini-applications that interact with the decentralized Bastyon platform.
 The SDK enables your application to:

-- Access and use the Bastyon API for various functionalities.
+- Access and use the Bastyon API for various functionalities
-- Manage application state and listen to platform events.
+- Manage application state and listen to platform events
-- Perform secure interactions, such as RPC calls and user actions.
+- Perform secure interactions, such as RPC calls and user actions
+- **Automatic privacy enhancement** through integrated Service Worker

 The SDK is the primary tool for integrating mini-applications into the Bastyon ecosystem, allowing seamless communication between your app and the platform.